What is financial infidelity? (Hint: It’s so much more than just lying about money)

 A washed out road as a metaphor for how financial infidelity undermines connection and communication

-Financial infidelity simply means when you or your partner is hiding something about finances.
-This can look like: hiding debt, hiding savings, making financial decisions without your partner, or hiding or misrepresenting income.
+Financial infidelity simply means you or your partner is hiding something about finances.
+This can look like: hiding debt, hiding a bank account, a secret credit card, making financial decisions without your partner, or hiding or misrepresenting income or assets.

 The definition is simple, but the reasons for financial infidelity get vastly more complex.
 And just to be clear, financial infidelity is something that relationships can come back from.